Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Foot trajectory generation

 \section{Foot trajectory generation}

 Our \textit{Footstep and Collision free-trajectory} (Fig.~\ref{fig::archi_overview} - red) algorithms compute the end-effector trajectory as a Bezier curve given the current robot state (COM position/orientation), the next moving foot within the horizon of the MPC, the contact plan obtained by the Surface Planner, the timings of contact depending on the gait chosen, as well as a desired target velocity for the robot.
 At the MPC frequency, set to \SI{50}{\hertz}, a first quadratic program (QP) computes the next foot location and a second QP calculates its trajectory during the flight.
 Their formulation differs from our previous work \cite{risbourg:hal-03594629} as the base velocity is not optimised here.
+The total computation time for the foot trajectory is negligeable in the pipeline, as evidenced by Table~\ref{tab::info-surface-planning}.